 The American National Standards Institute rates projector brightness in ANSI Lumens.
 This number and the size of the screen are what determine the brightness of the picture projected on your screen.
 Smaller screens result in brighter pictures, while a larger screen with the same ANSI Lumens will have to spread it out over a larger area and yield a picture that isn’t as bright.

 Aside from its size, a screen’s gain (how reflective it is) also impacts the brightness of the projected image.
 A standard, highly reflective screen has a gain of 1, while brighter screens have higher numbers.
 The higher the gain, the brighter the perceived image.
 For example, a screen with a 1.3 gain will appear 30 percent brighter than a screen with a gain of 1.
-The catch is that higher gain screens also have narrower viewing angles.
+The catch is that higher-gain screens also have narrower viewing angles.

 The best thing about watching movies outdoors is that you don't have the same screen size constraints that you run into indoors.
 Outdoor screens range from 80 inches to over 20 feet, but it's important to remember you're limited by the brightness of your projector and the size of your outdoor space.
+There are two key terms you should consider in the realm of a screen's overall size and picture quality: throw ratio and aspect ratio.

 Can outdoor movie screens be paired with any projector?

 Some projectors are better suited to outdoor use than others, but you can pair any projector with an outdoor movie screen as long as that screen isn’t too big for the projector.
 That means you can use a projector you already have, but only if you select a screen of a particular size to provide the best viewing experience.
+As mentioned above, a projector's throw ratio is going to determine the distance you'll need to properly project on any given screen size.
+If you're looking for the best picture quality possible, be sure to pair an HD or 4K projector with an appropriate screen.

 How big of an outdoor movie screen should I get?